achelm15/databricks_demos/Operationalizing ML Across Clouds with Delta Sharing/README.md

 2. Accept the Delta Share programmatically by creating a new catalog linked to the shared model.
 3. Load the shared model directly from Unity Catalog.
 4. Perform ad hoc inference on new sample data using the loaded model.
 5. Create a real-time serving endpoint programmatically using the Databricks Model Serving API.
+Include both model entities for A/B testing, configured with traffic splitting.
 6. Send inference requests to the deployed serving endpoint via REST API.
-7. View prediction results and confirm end-to-end model operationalization.
+7. View prediction results, adjust traffic routing, and confirm end-to-end model operationalization.

 ---